 We encourage all students to seek out and apply for funding from sources external to the university (e.g., federal agencies, professional organizations, private foundations).
-The Graduate School supports selected federal/private fellowships through the provision of tuition support and health insurance, list at https://kb.wisc.edu/gsadminkb/page.php?id=34761.
+The Graduate School supports selected federal/private fellowships through the provision of tuition support and health insurance.
+These are listed at https://grad.wisc.edu/studentfunding/types/.

-The Graduate School also provides remission of the non-resident portion of students' tuition (if applicable) to students who win external fellowships that are payrolled through the university and provide an academic year (9-month) stipend of \$11,350 (2013-14 rate) or an annual year (12-month) stipend of \$13,872.
+The Graduate School also provides remission of the non-resident portion of students' tuition (if applicable) to students who win external fellowships that are payrolled through the university and provide an academic year (9-month) stipend of \$11, 923 (2016-17 rate) or an annual year (12-month) stipend of \$14, 573.

 Students should be aware that fellowships and awards from external sources will each have unique terms and conditions that you should take time to understand.
-Questions on external fellowships can be directed to the Office of Fellowships and Funding Resources.
+Questions on external fellowships can be directed to the Office of Fellowships and Funding Resources (offr@grad.wisc.edu).